 Steve Jobs didn’t invent the iPhone by himself, he had the Apple organization behind him.
 Even the best leaders need help executing their innovation initiatives.

 Give people the autonomy they need to think creatively about problem-solving.
-This doesn’t mean they have autonomy to decide what digital strategy projects to work on, but they should have autonomy to decide how to execute the project.
+This doesn’t mean they have the autonomy to decide what digital strategy projects to work on, but they should have the autonomy to decide how to execute the project.

 2. Think big, start small, act fast